If these little birds aren’t visiting your yard or if you want to see more of them, here are 3 easy tips to attract hummingbirds to your yard.

 Here is the Amazon link for the 12 ounce one shown above.
 It has a 4.5 star review from over 1487 customers.
 I would say that’s a pretty good average.

 Note: I often hear about people putting oil or grease on the rod that is holding the feeder in order to stop ants from getting to the nectar.
 Please DON’T do it.

 If the hummingbirds or any bird for that matter get grease on their wings it can impede their flight and insulating ability.
 Think shorebirds and ducks from oil spills and the damage it can do to them.

 The second way to attract hummingbirds to your yard doesn’t require you to be there or to feed them on a daily basis.
 This might be a good option if you are worried about being away from home.

 But not just any flowers.
 Ones that hummingbirds like which are usually tubular in shape as they hold a lot of nectar.

-If you are living where there is no backyard to plant flowers, then hanging baskets of fuschias are my go to flower.
-I alway have a plant or two hanging for the hummingbirds to enjoy and it’s a delight watching them go from flower to flower.
+If you are living where there is no backyard to plant flowers, then hanging baskets of fuschia are my go-to flower.
+I always have a plant or two hanging for the hummingbirds to enjoy and it’s a delight watching them go from flower to flower.

 In my yard, there are flowers blooming at different times which give the birds nectar most of the summer and fall.
 Some of them include the following